FarronF/limerick-council-meetings/meetings/2014/07/07-Special Meeting of Limerick City and County Council/Agenda - Special Meeting of Limerick City and County Council - 7th July 2014.md

 nominated at (a) above to be permanent delegates to the Standing

-Policy Council of the Association for the full five-year term.--- 2
+Policy Council of the Association for the full five-year term.
+---
+2

 4.